mohammed-shakir/h3-spatial-cache/docs/SCENARIOS.md

 Query a new region you haven’t hit before, you should see:

-* Miss logs.
+- Miss logs.
-* After that, keys appear in Redis.
+- After that, keys appear in Redis.
-* Second query to the same region gives partial/full hit, and improved latency.
+- Second query to the same region gives partial/full hit, and improved latency.

-### 2.4 Data update / Kafka-driven invalidation
+### 2.4 Data update and Kafka-driven invalidation

 When the data in PostGIS changes, we send a message to Kafka.
 The middleware consumes it and deletes any affected cache entries so clients